TaterTotterson/microWakeWord-Trainer-Nvidia-Docker/README.md

 ## Prerequisites

-- An NVIDIA GPU with CUDA support.
+- An NVIDIA GPU with CUDA support (Advanced Playbook).
-- Advanced playbook requires RTX xx90, you need more then 20GB vram
+- Advanced playbook requires RTX xx90, you need more then 20GB vram (Advanced Playbook).

 ## Quick Start